Winter storm to bring first widespread cold snap ahead of Thanksgiving week travel

 Whether rain or snow, the inclement weather at the start of the weekend across the Northeast does have the potential to snarl air and road traffic just as the Thanksgiving travel week gets underway.

-The storm is forecast to develop out of the Rockies early next week and sweep north into the Northern Plains and Upper Mississippi Valley on Tuesday and Wednesday, bringing some soaking rains and the potential for the first snow of the season on the storm’s western flanks.
+The storm is forecast to develop out of the Rockies early this week and sweep north into the Northern Plains and Upper Mississippi Valley on Tuesday and Wednesday.
+It will bring some soaking rain, strong wind gusts to 50-60 mph, and the potential for the first snow of the season on the storm’s western flanks.

 Colder air behind the storm will flood into the Southern Plains and lower Mississippi Valley, where temperatures are forecast to drop below freezing.
 Some frost is even possible along the Gulf Coast.

-Meanwhile, the storm will intensify as it spins over the Great Lakes from Wednesday into Thursday, bringing a widespread high wind threat across the Great Lakes and Eastern U.S.
+Meanwhile, the storm will intensify as it spins over the Great Lakes from Wednesday into Thursday, bringing a widespread high wind threat across the central and northern Plains, Great Lakes and the Ohio and Tennessee valleys.
+Wind gusts may top 50 mph, especially along and near the shores of the Great Lakes.
+These winds could knock down tree branches and take out power.

 As the storm center drifts into the mid-Atlantic and Northeast toward the end of the week, trailing strong winds are expected to blow across Lake Michigan, Lake Erie and Lake Ontario and bring the potential for heavy snows across western Michigan and the Upper Peninsula, as well as western New York.